MohsenHNSJ/TunlDigr/README.md

 by adding this flag, the script will *NOT* show the startup message.

 ### `-setusername` (set custom username):
-the script generates a random username each time, you can override this behaviour and provide your custom username to be used when creating a new user.
+the script generates a random username each time, you can override this behavior and provide your custom username to be used when creating a new user.

 ### `-setuserpass` (set custom password):
-the script generates a random password each time, you can override this behaviour and provide your custom password to be used when creating a new user.
+the script generates a random password each time, you can override this behavior and provide your custom password to be used when creating a new user.

 ### `-settunnelport` (set custom port for protocol):
 you can set custom port for protocols.